thatbrguy/NumPy-CNN/README.md

 - TensorFlow Contrib (To download and train on MNIST data)
 - keras.utils (To convert labels to one-hot)

 Of course, the CNN is built without using these.
+Execute using `python numpy_cnn.py`